uwcirg/JTrueNTHOAuth-Client/README.md

 		}
     }
 ```

-Which this helper class defined we can just use it to retrieve resources whenever necessary.
+With this helper class defined we can just use it to retrieve resources whenever necessary.

 ```Java
     /**
      * Executes the struts login action: sets login environment for auto login.